 - Demonstrate the techniques and appreciate the technical demands of acting for microphone. - Record Voice Reels for promotion on the Lir website on year three. - Perform in duologues and scenes for radio drama. - Demonstrate the basis of movement for recording in stereo. - Apply the principals of microphone technique to work other than drama, such as voice-over, narration and commercial work.

-The cohort will be broken down into two groups for Acting for Microphone classes whichThe LirBachelor in Acting (Hons)

-will take place in The Lir and in Sound Studios at RTE and at ATRL.
+The cohort will be broken down into two groups for Acting for Microphone classes which will take place in the Sound Studio at ATRL.